George S. Tolley

 George Stanford Tolley (November 18, 1925 – August 31, 2021) was an agricultural economist at the University of Chicago.
 Along with the faculty at the University of Chicago, he has worked on the faculty of North Carolina State University.
 In 1965–1966, he was Director of the Economic Development Division of the Economic Research Service at the US Department of Agriculture, and in 1974–1975 he was Deputy Assistant Secretary and Director of the Office of Tax Analysis at the US Department of Treasury.

 Early life

-Tolley was born November 18, 1925 in Washington, DC to Howard R. Tolley and Zora Frances Tolley.
+Tolley was born November 18, 1925, in Washington, D.C., to Howard R. Tolley and Zora Frances Tolley.
 Howard was also an agricultural economist.
-In the 1920s, he worked in the USDA’s Bureau of Agricultural Economics and in 1935 he returned to the Giannini Foundation at the University of California at Berkeley.
-In 1936, he returned to Washington an worked to reform the Agricultural Adjustment Administration and was chief of the Bureau of Agricultural Economics from 1936 to 1946.
+In the 1920s, he worked in the USDA's Bureau of Agricultural Economics and in 1935 he returned to the Giannini Foundation at the University of California at Berkeley.
+In 1936, he returned to Washington and worked to reform the Agricultural Adjustment Administration and was chief of the Bureau of Agricultural Economics from 1936 to 1946.

 George married Alice Welch, and they have one daughter, Catherine.